gordonguthrie/TheManual/README.md

 * edit `./docs/_data/contents.yml` to add the page
 * push to github and open a pull request

-Don't worry about the `literate_compiler` and jekyll build process that will be done after you changes have been merged.
+Don't worry about the `literate_compiler` and jekyll build process that will be done after your changes have been merged.

 # I am adding a new synthesiser page

 The sources for the book are in the filed under `the_manual/` where edits and commits are made.
 If you wish to add a SuperCollider synthesiser please commit an `.scd` page with comments that are internally formatted with `markdown` (see the page `./the_manual/chapter5/second_synth.scd` for an example.

+Also edit `./docs/_data/contents.yml` to add the page to the book.

 But you need to check that your page transforms correctly.

 The simple way is to install the `literate_compiler` (see the Section on Dependencies).
+If you commit your compiled docs to your branch you can inspect the output on https://github.com before you open your pull request.

-The slightly more complex way is to also run and check that `jekyll` works
+The slightly more complex way is to also run `jekyll` locally and check it all works

 You can do with easily by building this manual inside a docker container.
 The repo `docker-dev` is set up to make that easy: